Nkcemeka/control-transfer-diffusion/README.md

 ## Python Version
 The python version used for training is Python3.10 (in case you get any conflicts)

+## Config
+The config I recommend you use is stored in diffusion/configs as config.gin.
+This allows you to train the entire pipeline with the pitch conditioning.

 ## Model training